 - Overall incident handling procedures.
 This section describes and identifies the processes used locally how the agency successfully prepares for, manages, and recovers from an incident.
 It includes sections on:

-- o Preparation
+- Preparation

-- o Detection and Analysis
+- Detection and Analysis

-- o Containment
+- Containment

-- o Recovery
+- Recovery

-- o User response activities
+- User response activities

 - How the agency performs incident reporting.
 This section describes the process of notifying internal and external partners when an incident has occurred and how the incident is documented.
 It includes sections on:

-- o Internal and external points of contact
+- Internal and external points of contact

 - Required tracking and reporting documents

 - Escalation procedures

 - Incident management procedures.
 This section describes the agency's approach to a consistent and repeatable approach to managing incidents.
 It includes sections on:

 - Roles and responsibilities

 - Incident-related information collection

-- o Updating policies with lessons learned
+- Updating policies with lessons learned

 - Collection of evidence

 - Incident response training

 - Document and artifact retention